DaeyongK/Journey-Rides/README.md

 ## 📊 Google Sheets Setup (Apps Script Web App)

 This project uses a **Google Apps Script Web App** to automatically export the rides data into a Google Sheet.
-Contact **Joshua Yi** if there are any issues with the Google Apps Script on deployment.
+Contact **Joshua Yi** (@jshuao on Discord) if there are any issues with the Google Apps Script on deployment.

 ---